dougp7445/folio-takehome/Prompts.md

 ## Search by Title

 - Give me some options for a user searching by the title of the document with upsides and downsides.
 Take search time into consideration.
 Low effort.
+  1. Exact match
+		WHERE title = ?
+		Fast (uses index if one exists), zero ambiguity Useless in practice — staff must remember the exact title including capitalization

+	2. Prefix match
+		WHERE title LIKE 'onboarding%'
+		Fast with an index on title, natural to type
+		Misses mid-word matches ("packet" won't find "Welcome Packet")

+	3. Substring match
+		WHERE title LIKE '%onboarding%'

+		Flexible, finds partial matches anywhere in the title Full table scan every time — SQLite can't use a B-tree index for leading wildcards.
+Fine at small scale (dozens of docs), degrades linearly as the table grows

+	4. SQLite FTS5 (full-text search)
+		CREATE VIRTUAL TABLE documents_fts USING fts5(title) + WHERE documents_fts MATCH ?
+		Fast even on large datasets (inverted index), supports stemming/prefix natively Extra table to maintain, more migration complexity, slight overkill for an internal tool with low document counts

+	5. Application-side fuzzy match
+		Load all titles into PHP, score them with something like Levenshtein distance Tolerates typos ("onbording" finds "Onboarding")
+		Loads entire title list into memory on every search; only viable if the document count stays small

 - Can option 4 and option 5 be combined?
 Low effort
 - Update Prompts.md with prompts.
 Low effort.
+- Add tests for searching that include partial titles and mispelled searchs.
+- Would indexing the database help with being to implement Levenshtein?